Skip to main content

 Flash Attention 2 and Liger Kernels: Low-Level Optimizations for Training Speed

-Deep dive into Flash Attention 2 algorithmic improvements and Liger kernel optimizations that deliver 2-4x training speedups for large language models through memory hierarchy optimization and hardware-aware computation.
+Deep dive into Flash Attention 2 algorithmic improvements and Liger kernel optimizations that improve large language model training speed and memory efficiency through memory hierarchy optimization and hardware-aware computation.

 Quantum Encoding Team